-Energy efficiency is more than just a buzzword; it’s a critical consideration for homeowners keen on saving money and who also want to support environmental sustainability.
-The launch of new SEER 2 rating standards in 2023 marks a significant shift in how we view cooling efficiency.
-These changes affect new HVAC installations as well as scheduled AC maintenance and repairs.
-Let’s learn more about the ins and outs of these changes and what impact they could have on you.
+Energy efficiency is more than just a buzzword; it’s an important consideration for homeowners who are intent on saving money and who also want to promote environmental sustainability.
+The introduction of new SEER 2 rating standards in 2023 marks a significant shift in how we view cooling efficiency.
+The release of these new ratings affects new HVAC installations as well as routine AC maintenance and repairs.
+Discover the nuances of these changes and how they apply to you.

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the standard metric utilized to evaluate the cooling efficiency of air conditioning units.
-The higher the SEER rating, the more energy efficient the system and the cheaper the operating costs.
-SEER is calculated by dividing the cooling output during a normal cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These statistics are created under precise test conditions to establish consistency.
+SEER, short for seasonal energy efficiency ratio, is the conventional metric employed to evaluate the cooling efficiency of air conditioning units.
+The higher the SEER rating, the more energy efficient the system and the cheaper the operating expenses.

 SEER 2 is the next wave of AC efficiency ratings.
-It uses modified testing processes to provide a more accurate representation of real-world performance.
-Because of this, you should anticipate that AC efficiency ratings with a “2” after them will be lower, even though they evaluate the same performance.
+It applies amended testing methods to provide a more accurate representation of real-world performance.
+Because of this, you can expect that AC efficiency ratings with a “2” after them will be less than SEER ratings that do not have a “2”, even though they assess the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A corresponding cooling rating referred to as the energy efficiency ratio (EER) is also shifting to a new standard called EER 2.
-And, heat pumps have a heating-related rating that applies to wintertime heating efficiency.
-It’s named heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more stringent testing requirements.
+A comparable cooling rating called the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
+Additionally, heat pumps have a heating-related rating that applies to wintertime heating efficiency.
+It’s called heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing standards.

 New SEER Rating Standards for 2023

-All these changes may make you ask—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has created different requirements for the Northern and Southern United States.
-Obviously, the South has more stringent requirements because this region has to depend more heavily on air conditioning.
-Here’s what to know when buying a new AC or heat pump:
+Such changes might make you ask—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has set differing requirements for the Northern and Southern United States.
+As expected, the South has tighter requirements because this region relies more heavily on AC units.
+Here’s what to know when buying a new air conditioner or heat pump:

 - The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.